At least three dead in Jersey explosion and fire

 She said it was an “unimaginable tragedy” for the Channel Island.

-Chief of States of Jersey Police Robin Smith said: “This is a protracted incident and this is going to go on for days, maybe weeks, and therefore it is important to have resources to continue to keep going.”
+Chief of States of Jersey Police Robin Smith told a press conference: “This is a protracted incident and this is going to go on for days, maybe weeks.”

+He said around 12 people were missing, adding: “We are thinking in the region of around a dozen people.
+My hope, of course, is that the number is a lot less.”

+Earlier, he said the fire service had been called to the area the night before after residents reported smelling gas.